 OHMINME is based on the Central Coast of NSW, Australia.
 Run by Linnea, mother Helene, and our very small but mighty Chihuahuas, Leo and Chibo.

-With many years experience knitting baby and children's clothes, Helene makes our beautiful and very popular Merino wool bandanas and sweaters.
+With many years experience knitting baby and children's clothes, Helene makes our beautiful and very popular organic Merino wool bandanas and sweaters.
 All lovingly handmade in Sweden!
 When she's not busy knitting for OHMINME or her own business, Helene's Hantverk, she loves to work on various projects around the house and garden with her husband Sven.

 Plant a Tree